tock/tock/doc/Process_Console.md

  Process Console
  ===============

- `process_console` is a capsule that implements a text console over the UART that allows a terminal to inspect and control userspace processes.
+ `process_console` is a capsule that implements a small shell over the UART that allows a terminal to inspect the kernel and control userspace processes.

- Protocol
+Commands
  --------

  This module provides a simple text-based console to inspect and control